59 Red Flowers: Complete List With Names and Pictures

 Spider Lily

 In Japanese culture, the red spider lily is a symbol of death and the afterlife.
 They bloom in the autumn and represent souls crossing over to the next life.
-While this may seem grim, their gorgeous blooms are a big tourist attraction in the parts of Japan where they do grow, serving as a celebration of life even after it has ended.
+While this may seem grim, their gorgeous red flowers are a big tourist attraction in the parts of Japan where they do grow, serving as a celebration of life even after it has ended.

 Streptocarpus